Why is your core the core of treating your back?

 A big part of keeping your spine healthy is keeping it stable.
 The Oakville Physiotherapists feel that if your spine isn’t stable, uneven wear and tear of the joint surfaces and discs will occur, leading to inflammation and pain.
 Your body will also lay down scar tissue in an attempt to protect itself, decreasing your mobility.

-When we’re talking about stability (of any body part!) we can break it down into three categories: passive stability, active stability, and the central nervous system.
+When our physiotherapist is talking about stability (of any body part!) we can break it down into three categories: passive stability, active stability, and the central nervous system.

 To put it simply this is how the bones fit together, the ligaments that surround the joints, or connect one bone to another, and for the spine the discs as well.